Career Profile: Food Scientist

 Why Is Food Science a Job of Tomorrow?

 Food is something that brings people together.
 Most major events and holidays are celebrated with food, and the restaurant industry is going strong despite the economic downturn.
 As people will always need to eat, and dining out remains a big part of socializing, food will always be a prominent factor in the daily lives of individuals.
-In fact, restaurants provided more than 70 billion meal and snack occasions in 2009, which included dining out, takeout and catering, according to the National Restaurant Association.
+In fact, restaurants provided more than 70 billion meal and snack occasions, which included dining out, takeout and catering, according to the National Restaurant Association.
 With so much emphasis on eating, food scientists will become more sought after to develop methods of keeping foods safe for mass consumption.
-Employment opportunities for food scientists are expected to increase 10 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for food scientists are expected to increase 10 percent, according to the Bureau of Labor Statistics.
 Food scientists make an average salary of $53,810 annually.

 What Does a Food Scientist Do?